 The Office of Admission will determine if a student qualifies for academic merit scholarship during the application review process.
 The Department of Theatre has a limited number of American Celebration Talent Awards for incoming first year and transfer students.
 Students must be listed as theatre majors on their admissions applications to be eligible for a Talent Award.
 Consideration for Talent Awards is given at the audition/interview and students are notified of these awards either with their financial aid package or shortly thereafter.

 The Department of Theatre does not offer a theatre minor at this time.
 However, it is possible to complete an interdisciplinary cluster (Theatre Technology for Cinematography) as part of the general education program.

 Is there a jury process for the BFA degree programs?

 BFA students participate in an assessment process in which the performance faculty members discuss with each student his/her progress in academics, acting training and meeting professional standards.
-Students who do not meet department standards in each area are given a remedial plan to address any issues that have arisen.
+Students who do not meet department standards in each area are given a remedial plan to address any issues.
 It is the goal of the faculty to work with each student so that he/she completes the BFA program successfully.
 There is no “cut” process, but, in some instances, a student may be advised that another degree program may better meet his/her needs.

 Can theatre students double major?